AshuHK/Study_CLI/README.md

 # Study_CLI
-A command line based flashcard application using the vim keybindings.
+A command line based flashcard application using the WASD  keybindings.
 This provides the user with a minimal enviroment to study as well as a new simple way to store your flashcards.

 ## Installation and Setup
 To get this repo just clone it it wherever you want: